wieczorek1990/cbots/presentation/cbots.md

 5. api.ai
 6. Microsoft Bot Framework
 7. Other solutions
-8. What can I possibly write with this?
+8. What topics can I possibly touch with this?
 9. Summary

 ---